-Prasangika asserts that true stoppings are deepest truths.
-The Jetsunpa textbook tradition asserts them also to be equivalent to voidnesses of true existence on an arya’s mental continuum; while the Panchen (Pan-chen bSod-nams grags-pa) textbook tradition asserts true stoppings not to be equivalent to voidnesses of true existence on the mental continuum of aryas.
+[a] Prasangika asserts that true stoppings are deepest truths.
+The Jetsunpa textbook tradition asserts them also to be equivalent to voidnesses of self-established existence on an arya’s mental continuum.
+The Panchen textbook tradition asserts true stoppings not to be equivalent to voidnesses of self-established existence on the mental continuum of aryas.

 Mind as a Buddha-Nature Trait

-[b] According to the non-Gelug traditions, mind is a static phenomenon, in the sense that its conventional nature, as clarity and awareness, has no beginning or end, does not arise anew each moment, never changes, and is unaffected by anything.
-No matter what object mind cognizes, the conventional nature of mind remains the same.
+[b] According to the non-Gelug traditions, mind is a static phenomenon in the sense that its superficial nature, as clarity and awareness, has no beginning or end, does not arise anew each moment, never changes, and is unaffected by anything.
+No matter what object mind cognizes, the superficial nature of mind remains the same.

 The deepest nature of mind (its voidness of true existence) is a naturally abiding family trait.
 “Naturally abiding” means that it does not change; it does not evolve or develop through stages into the Corpus of a Buddha (Buddha-Body).
-It merely accounts for a Corpus of a Buddha – specifically, the voidness of the mental continuum accounts for the Svabhavakaya (the voidness of the omniscient mind) of a Buddha.
+It merely accounts for a Corpus of a Buddha – in other words, the voidness of the mental continuum accounts for the Svabhavakaya (the voidness of the omniscient mind) of a Buddha.

 The Eight Great Difficult Points

 One of Tsongkhapa’s disciples, Gyaltsab Je (rGyal-tshab rJe Dar-ma rin-chen) summarized his master’s new interpretations of some of the most important features of the Prasangika view as the “eight great difficult points” (dka’-ba’i gnad chen-po brgyad):

-- Negation (refutation) of the conventional existence of alayavijnana
+Negation (refutation) of the conventional existence of alayavijnana

-- Negation of existence established by individual defining characteristic marks
+Negation of existence established by individual defining characteristic marks

-- Acceptance of external phenomena
+Acceptance of external phenomena

-- Negation of the Svatantrika use of lines of reasoning, supposedly having existence established by their self-natures, to prove assertions
+Negation of the Svatantrika use of lines of reasoning, supposedly having existence established by their self-natures, to prove assertions

-- Negation of reflexive awareness
+Negation of reflexive awareness

-- Assertion that shravakas and pratyekabuddhas have the full realization of the lack of impossible “souls” (the voidness) of both persons and all phenomena
+Assertion that shravakas and pratyekabuddhas have the full realization of the lack of impossible “souls” (the voidness) of both persons and all phenomena

 Assertion that Buddhas are aware of the mistaken cognitions on the mental continuums of limited beings, and yet do not have mistaken cognitions themselves.